 Callable

 This feature benefits the company.
-It allows the company to call back, or to redeem, a callable preferred stock at a specific price, the call price, which is printed on the stock certificate.
-It can also buy back the stock on the open market, and will do so if the current market price is below the call price.
+It allows the company to call back, or to redeem, a callable preferred stock at a specific price, the call price, printed on the stock certificate.
+It can also repurchase the stock on the open market, and will do so if the market price is below the call price.

 Participating